 Then the hounds lunged forth.

 If you enjoyed this little snippet, why not grab the full volume?
-It’s free to download here.
-It’s currently available only to members of my Reader’s Club though, so why not sign up and grab a copy?
+It’s free to download, though is currently available only to members of my Reader’s Club.
+Why not sign up and grab a copy?

 You have nothing to worry about with joining my Reader’s Club, I’ll never flood your inbox with unnecessary stuff (I hate spam as much as you).
 I’ll only send you notifications about upcoming releases or events, and even share the odd story or two that will be shared nowhere else.
 You can leave whenever you wish, of course (including right after downloading, if you’d rather), and anything you have with you when you leave remains yours forever.